-In statistical mechanics our best guess for the macroscopic state our system is in, is the state that can be realized through the maximal number of microscopic states.
+In statistical mechanics, our best guess for the macroscopic state our system is in the state that can be realized through the maximal number of microscopic states.
 This state is known as the state with maximal entropy.
 Many microscopic details make no difference for the macroscopic properties and therefore, many microscopic configurations lead to the same macroscopic state.
-We don’t know all the microscopic details, but want to make a statement about the macroscopic properties.
-Hence, we must use a best guess approach, and the best guess it he macroscopic state with maximum entropy.
+We don’t know all the microscopic details but want to make a statement about the macroscopic properties.
+Hence, we must use the best guess approach, and the best guess is the macroscopic state with maximum entropy.

 Aren’t we doing in quantum theory something similar?
 We admit that we don’t know the fundamental microscopic dynamics.
 We don’t know which path a given particle takes from point $A$ to point $B$.
 Nevertheless, when pressured, we make a guess.
 Our best guess is the path with extremal action.

 The observation by John Baez mentioned above that a Wick rotation connects a static description, like in statistical mechanics, with a dynamical description, like in quantum field theory, seems to make sense from this perspective.